Policies, Procedures & Statutory Documentation

 Year 11 – Departmental intervention in each subject, available by invite (targeted at underachieving PP students) or drop-in, and is led by subject specialists.

-Targeted English, maths and science intervention takes place for two hours a week as part of extended core subject curriculum time for all students and is led by subject specialists.
+Targeted English, maths, science and history intervention takes place for two hours a week as part of extended core subject curriculum time for all students and is led by subject specialists.

 The Education Endowment Foundation – Extending School Time: Before and after school programmes with a clear structure, a strong link to the curriculum, and well-qualified and well-trained staff are more clearly linked to academic benefits than other types of extended hours provision.
 1, 3, 4, 5